-WTVA, an NBC and ABC affiliate, first signed on in 1957 as WTWV and today reaches over 189,000 households in Northern Mississippi and parts of Western Alabama.
+WTVA, an NBC and ABC affiliate, first signed on in 1957 as WTWV and today reaches more than 189,000 households in northern Mississippi and parts of western Alabama.

-WTVA is focused on providing the best local television coverage as well as being the main content provider for all of North Mississippi and Western Alabama.
-WTVA has been serving viewers and local advertisers for over 58 years.
+WTVA is focused on providing the best local television coverage, as well as being the main content provider for all of north Mississippi and western Alabama.
+WTVA has been serving viewers and local advertisers for more than half a century.
 We look forward to working with you.

 As the only UHF station in the market, WLOV suffered early financial difficulties.
 Most viewers weren't familiar with UHF stations and finding them on their televisions, despite the station's early efforts at educating people.
 While the station was steadily gaining viewers, competition from the NBC and CBS affiliates on "regular" channels was fierce.

-The move was wise, and reduced costs for rent, utilities, taxes and fees, maintenance of studio equipment, programming, and staffing.
-Employees were given the opportunity to move with the station to Tupelo, and many did.
+The move was wise, and reduced costs for rent, utilities, taxes and fees, maintenance of studio equipment, programming and staffing.
+Employees were given the opportunity to move with the station to Tupelo and many did.
 Of those employees, many are still employed by the station.
-In February of 1994, new General Manager Jennifer Dennington was brought on board.
-New changes came fast!
-Lingard Broadcasting bought the station in August of 1994 after seeing the potential for WLOV to become a market leader.
+In February 1994, new general manager Jennifer Dennington was brought on board.
+New changes came fast.
+Lingard Broadcasting bought the station in August 1994 after seeing the potential for WLOV to become a market leader.

 With the popular FOX network now drawing in record viewers and the station now available on easier-to-find cable channels, WLOV began to grow rapidly.
-"West Point of View", the station's community issues program, began airing in January of 1995.
-In March of 2000, "WLOV News At Nine" hit the air, and began a streak of Associated Press award wins.
+"West Point of View," the station's community issues program, began airing in January 1995.
+In March 2000, "WLOV News At Nine" hit the air and began a streak of Associated Press award wins.

-"First Down on FOX" (now titled "Final Scores On FOX"), a locally-produced sports show, was even more successful after its launch, becoming WLOV's first program to earn an Emmy® nomination from the National Academy of Television Arts & Sciences in 2005.
-And another first for WLOV was providing digital broadcasting on August 22, 2004.
-The new high-definition digital channel, DT16, upgraded to full-power digital in April of 2007, bringing high-definition television to viewers all over North Mississippi.
+"First Down on FOX," a locally-produced sports show, was even more successful after its launch, becoming WLOV's first program to earn an Emmy® nomination from the National Academy of Television Arts & Sciences in 2005.
+And another first for WLOV was providing digital broadcasting on Aug.
+22, 2004.
+The new high-definition digital channel, DT16, upgraded to full-power digital in April 2007, bringing high-definition television to viewers all over north Mississippi.